Bachelor's degree: Netherlands

 While the titles ing., bc., ir., mr., drs. and dr. are used before one's own name, the degrees B, M or D are mentioned after one's name.
 It is still allowed to use the traditional titles.

 Whether a bachelor's degree is granted by a hogeschool or university is highly relevant since these parallel systems of higher education have traditionally served somewhat different purposes, with the vocational colleges mainly concentrating on skills and practical training.
 A BA or BSc from a university grants "immediate" entry into a master's program.
 Moreover, this is usually considered a formality to allow students to switch to foreign universities master's programs.
 Meanwhile, those having completed a HBO from a vocational college, which represented the highest possible level of vocational education available, can only continue to a "master's" on completion of a challenging year of additional study, which in itself can serve as a type of selection process, with the prospective MSc students being required to cover a great deal of ground in a single year.

 Recently, HBO (vocational) master's degrees have been introduced in the Netherlands.
 Graduates thereof may use neither the extension "of Arts" (MA) nor "of Science" (MSc).
 They may use an M followed by the field of specialization (e.g., MDes).

 This year of study to "convert" from the vocational to academic (WO – wetenschappelijk onderwijs, literally "scientific education") is also known as a "bridge" or "premasters" year.
-Note that despite the use of the terminology "university of applied science" the higher vocational colleges are not considered to be "universities" within the Netherlands.
+Despite the use of the terminology "university of applied science" the higher vocational colleges are not considered to be "universities" within the Netherlands.

 Important aspects of Dutch bachelor's degree courses (and others) relative to some of those offered abroad include: